kamperh/globalphone_awe/blackbox/readme.md

 Process features with model
 ---------------------------
-The extracted features would typically be applied through a model.
+The extracted features would typically be passed through a model.

 For instance, to obtain downsampled embeddings, run: